 Criminal Justice Reform in the States: Spotlight on Legislatures

 Many of the laws that govern the American criminal justice system are set at the state level.
 This means that much of the efforts to change or overhaul this system—on anything from sentencing and the death penalty to disenfranchisement and drug policy—happen in legislatures, far from the spotlight that accompanies federal action.
-This page, which is not meant to be exhausted, keeps track of important legislative developments in the current sessions.
+This page, which is not meant to be exhaustive, keeps track of important legislative developments in the current sessions.

 Explore these developments chronologically below, or geographically by clicking on this interactive map: